A Sound Investment in Our Children

 Studies show that babies who are deaf or hard of hearing have the best chance for language development when interventions begin by 6 months of age.
 The more language-rich environment your child is exposed to at home, daycare or out in the community, the easier they will develop their own language skills.

-Creating a team that brings your pediatrician together with an audiologist and a pediatric otolaryngologist (a specialist focused on the inner workings of the ear) is the best way to build your child’s hearing journey.
+Creating a team that brings your pediatrician together with an audiologist and a pediatric otolaryngologist (also called an ENT, this a specialist focused on the inner workings of the ear) is the best way to build your child’s hearing journey.
 Working together, these providers will measure your child’s hearing abilities and recommend interventions, therapies and resources.

 Find out More in